chadhunter/chadahunter.com-v2/_pages/bio.md

 layout: page
 permalink: /bio/
 title: bio
-description: Chad Hunter's professional summary.
+description:
 nav: true
 nav_order: 2
 ---

 Chad is currently the Senior Director, Head of Sustainability at [Aspiration](https://aspiration.com) where he leads the corporate and product sustainability initiatives of the firm.
-This includes all corporate accounting, reporting, and risk assessments as well as embedding climate within the Aspiration's financial products.
+On the corporate sustainability side, this includes all corporate GHG accounting, target setting, carbon credit procurement, reporting, and risk assessments.
+On the Product side, this includes leading Aspiration's product climate strategy, innovation, and development across their debit card and investment products.

 Prior to his role as Head of Sustainability, Chad started a new business line of B2B2C digital carbon products.
 Chad owned the P&L, strategy, and overall success of this new business line.